Explore Downtown Birmingham

 Lakeview

-Named for the past presence of an artificial lake, Lakeview boasts a unique collection of businesses, trendy new restaurants, dive bars and more, making it a vibrant hub of activity day and night.
-Whether you’re looking to sing your heart out at karaoke, break a sweat in a local exercise class, or explore the Market at Pepper Place on a Saturday morning, Lakeview has a little bit of everything for anyone to enjoy!
+Named for the past presence of an artificial lake, Lakeview boasts a diverse collection of businesses, ranging from trendy restaurants and dive bars to distinguished galleries and home design retailers.
+Whether you’re looking to sing your heart out at karaoke, shop local art and vintage furniture, or explore the Market at Pepper Place on a Saturday morning, Lakeview has a little bit of everything for anyone to enjoy!
 Another feather in this district’s cap?
-In 1893, it was the site of the first Iron Bowl at what was then Lakeview Park and is now PNC Brock Service Center.
+In 1893, it was the site of the first Iron Bowl (a highly anticipated football match between rivals University of Alabama and Auburn University) at what was then Lakeview Park and is now PNC Brock Service Center.

 Downtown BHM Business Improvement District (BID)